-Bridgeway Academy has been honored as a Top Workplace of 2019 and 2020 by Columbus CEO Magazine.
+Bridgeway Academy was honored as a Top Workplace in 2019, 2020, and 2021 by Columbus CEO Magazine.
 The list is based solely on employee feedback gathered through a third-party survey administered by research partner Energage, LLC.
 The anonymous survey measures several aspects of workplace culture, including alignment, execution, and connection.

 Music Therapy Internship Program Description

-Location: Bridgeway Academy (formerly Helping Hands Center for Special Needs) is located at 2500 Medary Avenue, Columbus, OH 43202
+Location: Bridgeway Academy (formerly Helping Hands Center for Special Needs) is located at 1350 Alum Creek Drive, Columbus, OH 43209

-Description of Services: Bridgeway Academy is a non-profit education and therapy center with a mission to meet the educational and therapeutic needs of children with Autism and other developmental disabilities.
+Description of Services: Bridgeway Academy is a non-profit education and therapy center with a mission to inspire the potential and celebrate the ability of every child.
 The Education Center is a full-day private school program that follows a traditional academic-year calendar.
 The Therapy Center provides therapeutic and psychological services for Education Center students as well as individuals who come to the Therapy Center strictly for therapeutic services.
-Summer Camp is an eight (8) week summer program that provides recreational, social and academic opportunities during the summer months..
+Summer Camp is a six (6) week summer program that provides recreational, social and academic opportunities during the summer months.